-- Requirement that all steps take place within calendar year of convention [Rule 11.]; - 8.
-Required identification of preference of candidates for delegate and alternate [Rule 12.A.]; - Protection against coerced vote [Rule 12.I]; - 10.
-Quorum requirements [Rule 15]; - 11.
-Proxy voting rules, if any [Rule 16]; - 12.
-Unit rule prohibition [Rule 17.A.]; - 13.
-Slate making limitations [Rule 17.B.]; and - 14.
-Succession of alternates to delegate status and filling of vacancies in delegate positions [Rule 18]. - C. Each state party shall provide for a thirty (30) day1 period of public comment to solicit opinion on the state's Affirmative Action Plan, Inclusion Program and Delegate Selection Plan prior to adoption.
-All written public comments submitted to the state Democratic Committee shall be submitted along with the plans to the Rules and Bylaws Committee of the Democratic National Committee ("DNC Rules and Bylaws Committee"). - D. State Delegate Selection Plans, Affirmative Action Plans and Inclusion Programs shall be submitted to the DNC Rules and Bylaws Committee for approval on or before May 2, 2011. - E. The DNC Rules and Bylaws Committee shall act on the proposed plans as soon as practicable, but in no case later than September 16, 2011, or four months before the respective state's first determining step, - 1 Unless otherwise explicitly specified, reference in these Rules to "day" or "days" means "calendar days."
-If the last day of a period falls on a Saturday, Sunday or a federally recognized holiday, the time shall be extended to the next business day.
+- 7. Requirement that all steps take place within calendar year of convention [Rule 12.B.]; - 8.
+Required identification of preference of candidates for delegate and alternate [Rule 13.A.]; - 9.
+Protection against coerced vote [Rule 13.I.]; - 10.
+Quorum requirements [Rule 16]; - 11.
+Proxy voting rules, if any [Rule 17]; - 12.
+Unit rule prohibition [Rule 18.A.]; - 13.
+Slate making limitations [Rule 18.B.]; and - 14.
+Succession of alternates to delegate status and filling of vacancies in delegate positions [Rule 19]. - C. Each State Party shall provide for a thirty (30) day period of public comment to solicit opinion on the State's Delegate Selection Plan, Affirmative Action Plan and Outreach and Inclusion Program prior to adoption.
+All written public comments submitted to the state Democratic Committee shall be submitted along with the plans to the Rules and Bylaws Committee of the Democratic National Committee ("DNC Rules and Bylaws Committee"). - D. State Delegate Selection Plans, including Affirmative Action Plans and Outreach and Inclusion Programs, shall be submitted to the DNC Rules and Bylaws Committee for approval on or before May 3, 20192023. - E. The DNC Rules and Bylaws Committee shall act on the proposed plans as soon as practicable, but in no case later than September 13, 2019 November 15, 2023, or four months before the respective State's first determining step, whichever is earlier.
+Its decision shall be final and binding.

-- whichever is earlier.
-Its decision shall be final and binding. - F. Implementation of state Affirmative Action Plans and Inclusion Programs shall begin no later than September 16, 2011, or four months before the respective state's first determining step, whichever is earlier. - G. State Delegate Selection Plans shall specify the methods and timetable to be followed in selecting members of standing committees of the national convention.
-These procedures shall be in conformity with the rules to be contained in the Call for the 2012 Convention. - H. The Democratic National Committee ("DNC") and the state parties shall publish and make available at no cost their rules, the 2012 National Delegate Selection Rules, and a clear and concise explanation of how Democratic voters can participate in the delegate selection process.
-The DNC shall prepare and provide at no cost to state parties a clear and concise explanation of the 2012 Delegate Selection Rules.
-This shall be done no later than October 1 of the calendar year immediately preceding the calendar year of the national convention.
+- G. State Delegate Selection Plans shall specify the methods and timetable to be followed in selecting members of standing committees of the national convention.
+These procedures shall be in conformity with the rules to be contained in the Call for the 20202024 Convention. - H. The Democratic National Committee ("DNC") and the state parties shall publish and make available at no cost their rules, the 20202024 National Delegate Selection Rules, and a clear and concise explanation of how Democratic voters can participate in the delegate selection process.
+The DNC shall prepare and provide at no cost to state parties a clear and concise explanation of the 20202024 Delegate Selection Rules.
+This shall be done no later than October 12 of the calendar year immediately preceding the calendar year of the national convention.

-2. Participation
+Rule 2 Participation

-- A. Participation in the delegate selection process shall be open to all voters who wish to participate as Democrats. - Democratic voters shall be those persons who publicly declare their Party preference and have that preference publicly recorded. - 2.
-Implementation of this administrative matter shall be delegated to the DNC Rules and Bylaws Committee. - B. Nothing in these rules shall be interpreted to encourage or permit states with party registration and enrollment, or states that limit participation to Democrats only, to
+- A. Participation in the delegate selection process shall be open to all voters who wish to participate as Democrats. - Democratic voters shall be those persons who publicly declare their Party preference and have that preference publicly recorded. - Implementation of this administrative matter shall be delegated to the DNC Rules and Bylaws Committee. - B. Nothing in these rules shall be interpreted to encourage or permit states with party registration and enrollment, or states that limit participation to Democrats only, to period falls on a Saturday, Sunday or a federally recognized holiday, the time shall be extended to the next business day.